Holding Employers Accountable in Wage-and-Hour Claims

 Do you suspect that you are not being adequately compensated for the time you work?
 You are not alone.
 Employers large and small sometimes do not pay employees correctly.
 Whether it is an error or a deliberate act, workers have the right to receive pay for the hours they work.

 Wage-and-hour laws are governed by state law and federally by the Fair Labor Standards Act (FLSA).
 The FLSA was created in part to protect workers from unfair wage practices and to help standardize the 40-hour work week.
 Each state has its own set of employment laws that may differ from the guidelines set by the FLSA.
 Usually, state laws provide stricter guidelines for employers and help support the FLSA.

 Unfortunately, many employers do not abide by FLSA guidelines or state laws.
-If you feel that your employer has used unfair labor practices to prevent you from making the wages you are entitled to, please contact us in Pittsburgh at 866-273-1941 for a free consultation.
+If you feel that your employer has used unfair labor practices to prevent you from making the wages you are entitled to, please contact our Pittsburgh wage-and-hour claims lawyers at (844) 383-0565 for a free consultation.

 Tough Attorneys Standing Up for Workers' Rights

 Employers must be held accountable for their actions and their lack of action.
 At Robert Peirce & Associates, P.C., we handle a wide range of employment and wage violation claims.
 We have more than 20 years of experience fighting against large corporations.
 No company is too big for us to take on.

 Wage-and-hour lawsuits are complex cases that require the help of experienced, knowledgeable lawyers.
 Our firm is proud to provide clients with the resources, experience, and knowledge necessary to hold corporations accountable for their actions.
 We will stand up for your right to fair wages.